difference between intraday and delivery

 Delivery trading, on the other hand, is a longer-term approach in which an investor buys shares with the intention of holding onto them for an extended period of time.
 The transactions in delivery trading typically take two days to settle, and the shares are physically transferred from one demat account to another.

-See also difference between cold and sinus infection
+See also difference between net and gross pay

 The objective of delivery trading is to create wealth by leveraging the power of compounding, which occurs when an asset generates returns that are then reinvested to generate even greater returns.
 Investors who engage in delivery trading have to focus on the fundamentals of the stock, such as the company’s earnings, management quality, and growth potential.